top of page

 I: The Introduction

-- How have black lives been devalued in America from 1619 to 2022?
+- How have the lives of black people been devalued in America from 1619 to 2022?

 enslaved Africans being brought to Jamestown, through modern times?